Holiday (1938 film): Awards and honors

 The film was nominated for an Academy Award for Best Art Direction by Stephen Goosson and Lionel Banks.

 Adaptations

 Holiday was presented on radio on Screen Guild Theater on November 13, 1944.

+An adaptation of Holiday, set in 2020, was presented by the Goodman Theatre in Chicago in 2026.

 Home media

 This film has been released on Blu-ray as part of The Criterion Collection.